 6:235-AP2 – Web Publishing Guidelines

-All material published on the District Web site must have educational value and/or support the District guidelines, goals, and policies.
-Material appropriate for Web publishing includes information about the District and its School Board members, agendas, policies, appropriate administrative procedures, Department activities or services, schools, teachers or classes, student projects, and student extracurricular organizations.
-Personal information, not related to education, will not be allowed on the District Web site.
+All material published on the District’s website must have educational value and/or support the District guidelines, goals, and policies.
+Material appropriate for web publishing includes information about the District and its School Board members, agendas, policies, appropriate administrative procedures, Department activities or services, schools, teachers or classes, student projects, and student extracurricular organizations.
+Personal information, not related to education, will not be allowed on the District’s website.

-All content published on the District Web site must:
+All content published on the District’s website must:

 - Comply with all State and federal law concerning copyright, intellectual property rights, and legal uses of network computers.

-- Due to limited storage space and varying network speeds, file sizes must be kept under 2 megabytes unless the District Webmaster approves otherwise.
+- Due to limited storage space and varying network speeds, file sizes may be limited by the District webmaster.

 - Comply with the publishing expectations listed below.

-Material that fails to meet these Guidelines or is in violation of Board policy and/or procedures shall not be published on the District Web site.
+Material that fails to meet these Guidelines or is in violation of Board policy and/or procedures shall not be published on the District’s website.
 The District reserves the right to remove any material in violation of its policy or procedures.
 Failure to follow these Guidelines or Board policy and/or procedures may result in loss of privileges, disciplinary action, and/or appropriate legal action.

-- The style and presentation of Web published material should be of high quality and designed for clarity and readability.
-Material shall not be published in violation of the District’s procedures on Acceptable Use of Electronic Networks, including material that is defamatory, abusive, obscene, profane, sexually oriented, threatening, racially offensive, or harassing or material that invades the privacy of any individual.
+- The style and presentation of web published material should be of high quality and designed for clarity and readability.
+Material shall not be published in violation of the District’s procedures on Acceptable Use of the District’s Electronic Networks, including material that is abusive, obscene, profane, sexual threatening, harassing, knowingly false or invades the privacy of any individual.
 Anonymous messages are prohibited.

 - Correct grammar and spelling are expected.